gsa-oes/office-of-evaluation-sciences/_projects/1509-securities-account-transfers.md

 ## What was the impact?

 Creating a moment of action to call in resulted in more investors calling in to discuss account options with Treasury Representatives - the letter including the appointment resulted in a 2.37% increase in call-in rates.
-However, the mailings did not result in significant customer account changes from LTD to TreasuryDirect
+However, the mailings did not result in significant customer account changes from LTD to TreasuryDirect.